mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 - As a company with hybrid cloud architecture, I would like to process real-time machine learning models in AWS specialized instances closer to my application.
 - As a Regional Bakery operating within the eastern US, I want to deliver custom cakes to the city where my customers are, advertising the closest stores with availability and an estimated delivery time.
-- As a doctor depending on the telemedicine solutions, I would like to have fast results from the exams in order to make fast decisions in an emergency.
+- As a doctor depending on the telemedicine solutions, I would like to have fast results from the exams to make fast decisions in an emergency.
 Those kinds of systems demand ML processing with high computing power closer to the end users.

 **What you need to know**